DarkJaslo/Domains/README.md

 <p>
 Participants code their own players, following a certain set of rules that will be specified later.
 Initially, all players are placed in a different corner of the board, with a starting domain of 3x3 squares.
 The objective is to accumulate points by possessing squares, popping bubbles and killing units.
-A variable number of units (U, from now on) belong to every player, and the player must give orders to them every round.
+A variable but eventually limited number of units belong to every player, and the player must give orders to them every round.
 There are three possible orders: moving, attacking and using the ability.
 </p>

 <h3> Moving [move()] </h3>